 - Finch.
 Although finches aren’t known to be cuddly companions, their beautiful coloration and pleasant sounds make them an ideal pet for families.
 These birds need large flight cages and do best when they are with other finches.
 Popular varieties include Gouldian finches, zebra finches and society finches.
 They normally live 5-9 years but can live as long as 12 years.
 Expect to pay between $20 to $100 for a pair.

-As you consider whether or not a pet bird makes sense for your family, consider the age and activity level of your children.
+Before getting a pet bird for your kids, or as you weigh out whether or not this feathery creature makes sense for your family, consider the age and activity level of your children.
 While most experts agree that it’s best to wait until children are 5 or 6 years of age, every family is different.
 As a general rule, if your child is generally calm and responsible, they will do well with a pet bird.

 Plan to spend at least $300 the first year, and approximately $200 each following year (excluding any big veterinary bills).
 Costs include purchasing the bird and its cage as well as food, toys, treats, and veterinary care.